MEMS (Micro Electro Mechanical Systems)

 S. Tanaka Laboratory is aiming to create advanced device technologies, new ideas and concepts on future devices and systems,

 solutions to technological challenges in industry etc. Creating someting useful for human society and industry is our largest

 pleasure.
 Our core competence is MEMS technology.

 We are very eager to collaborate with industry and working with a lot of companies.
 S. Tanaka Laboratory is in Department of Robotics, Graduate School of Engineering, to whichi all students are belonging, and also making project teams in Microsystem Integration Center (μSIC), which is organized for industrial collaborations.
 Our students are mainly in charge of academic researches which are investments for the future, but naturally learing practical engineeering in the environment where industrial collaborations are intensively ongoing.
-In addition, we have good relationships with strong foreign research institutes such as Fraunhofer Institute in Germany and IMEC in Belgium.
-Especially, we and Fraunhofer ENAS are organizing Fraunhofer Project Center in Advanced Institute for Materials Research (AIMR) and exchanging members.
 Our students have chances to collaborate with companies and to visit foreign research institutes and universities (Experiences

 from Student Blog